This article includes the following sections:

 And please note that a student can never be placed with a relative, no matter how distant the relationship.

 Use the guides in the Finding Students section to identify students to show the family.
-Start by looking at any students Community Placed to your team and then move onto students Nationally or Regionally Available.
+Start by looking at any students Area Team Available in your team and then move onto students Nationally or Regionally Available.
 And use the tips under Learn About Students to use the student's application to help determine which students might be a good fit for a family.

 Send Student Profiles